-The Board presently has seven members.
-There are two directors in the class whose term of office expires in 2020.
-Both of these directors have been nominated for election as Class III directors at this Annual Meeting.
+Our Board presently has seven members.
+There are three directors in the class (Class II) whose term of office expires in 2022.
+Each of these directors has been nominated for election as Class II directors at this Annual Meeting.
 Each of the nominees listed below is currently a director of Altair.
-If elected at the Annual Meeting, the Class III nominees would serve until the 2023 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, the Class II nominees would serve until the 2025 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Stockholders may not vote, or submit a proxy, for a greater number of nominees than the two nominees named below.
-The two director nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two director nominees named below.
-If any director nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead will be voted for the election of a substitute nominee proposed by our Board.
+Stockholders may not vote, or submit a proxy, for a greater number of nominees than the three nominees named below.
+The nominees receiving the highest number of affirmative votes will be elected.
+Unless otherwise directed, shares represented by executed proxies will be voted for the election of the nominees named below.
+If any director nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by our Board.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-Class III Nominees for Election for a Term Expiring at the 2023 Annual Meeting
+Class II Nominees for Election for a Term Expiring at the 2025 Annual Meeting

-The following table sets forth the name, age, position and tenure of our Class III directors who are up for re-election at the 2020 Annual Meeting for a term expiring at the 2023 Annual Meeting:
+The following table sets forth the name, age, position and tenure of our Class II directors who are up for election at the 2022 Annual Meeting for a term expiring at the 2025 Annual Meeting: